nbicocchi/learn-java-core/README.md

 > No!
 Only Java and Python are allowed.
 If you learn properly Java and Python, you will be able to quickly learn any modern object-oriented language.

 Which kind of project can we do?
 > You can code a video game, a managing software, an Android app.
-See project-examples/ as a reference.

 Can we use external libraries?
 > Sure!
 The object-oriented paradigm has been initially proposed for promoting the reuse of code and building larger projects!
 For example, for developing games [LibGDX](https://libgdx.com/), [Slick2D](https://slick.ninjacave.com/), or [Tiled](https://www.mapeditor.org/) are useful.